 How Active Setup and the Registry Works

-This is why I started using a feature called Active Setup.
-Click through the link to learn the specific of the feature but in a nutshell it’s a simple method to run a command once for every user (new or existing) on a computer.
+This is why I started using a feature called Active Setup with the Active Setup registry key.
+Click through the link to learn the specific of the feature but in a nutshell, it’s a simple method to run a command once for every user (new or existing) on a computer.

 StubPath.
 This is a perfect way to implement the RunOnce method for the entire system on a per-user basis.